Contact Nancy Kerr, Communication Program Director

 Champlain's Communication degree gives you insight into the full range of human communication—verbal, written, mediated, and nonverbal—and develops your ability to exchange ideas, connect with diverse groups, and interpret and skillfully share information.
 Learn the difference between using communication skills for personal enrichment and using them strategically to achieve particular goals.

-Our Communication major allows you to gain hands-on experience tailoring your messages for different applications and in a variety of organizational and social settings.
+Our Communication major allows you to gain hands-on experience tailoring your messages for different audiences.
 You'll cultivate your critical and ethical thinking and problem-solving skills while learning how to understand and relate to others.
-Develop skills in design, technology, public relations, and event management.
+You'll develop skills in design, technology, public relations, and event management.

 As a Communication major at Champlain, you'll learn by working with real clients, and you can customize your education to suit your interests and goals.
 Champlain's smaller size offers opportunities you won't find with the big universities that often have communication programs.

-Thanks to our Upside-Down Curriculum, you'll be taking classes like Public Speaking, Media & Society, Audio Production, and Video Storytelling during your first year at Champlain.
+Through our Upside-Down Curriculum, you'll be taking classes like Public Speaking and Video Storytelling during your first year.
 You'll soon be exploring new media tools and working with the latest technologies.
-This early experience is why so many employers seek our Communication majors as interns and full-time employees; you're already prepared to do the work they need.
+This early experience is why so many employers seek our Communication majors as interns and employees; you're already prepared to do the work they need.

 You can take your interest in content creation, interpersonal relationships, organizational leadership, and social media into just about any industry.
 Communication majors are prepared to work in a wide range of fields: